flitbit/baseimage-logentries/README.md

 ### Test-drive

-To see it in work, launch a container from this image using the following command (replace the invalid GUID with your LogEntries token):
+To see it work, launch a container from this image using the following command (replace the invalid GUID with your LogEntries token):

 ```bash
 > docker run --rm -i -t -e "LOGENTRIES_TOKEN=00000000-0000-0000-0000-000000000000" flitbit/baseimage-logentries /sbin/my_init -- /bin/bash